NEU-DSG/expressivepaper-collections/pages/materials.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

-## Materials
+## Artifacts

-This page will talk in more detail about the materials created as part of this project, including the printable materials and the instructions, with examples and links to more.
+This page will talk in more detail about the artifacts created as part of this project, including the printable materials and the physical examples, with examples and links to more.